Generic Name: Clomiphene citrate

-Clomiphene citrate tablets USP is an orally administered, nonsteroidal, ovulatory stimulant designated chemically as 2-[p-(2-chloro-1,2-diphenylvinyl)phenoxy] triethylamine citrate (1:1).
-It has the molecular formula of C26H28ClNO • C6H8O7 and a molecular weight of 598.09.
+Clomiphene citrate tablets, USP is an orally administered, nonsteroidal, ovulatory stimulant designated chemically as 2-[p-(2chloro-1,2-diphenylvinyl)phenoxy] triethylamine citrate (1:1).
+It has the molecular formula of C26H28CINO • C6H8O7 and a molecular weight of 598.10.
 It is represented structurally as:

 Clomiphene citrate is a white to pale yellow, essentially odorless, crystalline powder.
 It is freely soluble in methanol; soluble in ethanol; slightly soluble in acetone, water, and chloroform; and insoluble in ether.

-Clomiphene citrate tablets USP is a mixture of two geometric isomers [cis (zuClomiphene) and trans (enClomiphene)] containing between 30% and 50% of the cis-isomer.
+Clomiphene citrate is a mixture of two geometric isomers [cis (zuClomiphene) and trans (enClomiphene)] containing between 30% and 50% of the cis-isomer.

-Each white scored tablet contains 50 mg Clomiphene citrate USP.
-The tablet also contains the following inactive ingredients: corn starch, lactose, magnesium stearate, pregelatinized corn starch, and sucrose.
+Each off-white debossed tablet contains 50 mg Clomiphene citrate USP.
+The tablet also contains the following inactive ingredients: corn starch, lactose monohydrate, magnesium stearate, pregelatinized corn starch, and sucrose.

 Clomiphene - Clinical Pharmacology

-Clomiphene citrate tablets USP is a drug of considerable pharmacologic potency.
-With careful selection and proper management of the patient, Clomiphene citrate tablets USP has been demonstrated to be a useful therapy for the anovulatory patient desiring pregnancy.
+Clomiphene citrate is a drug of considerable pharmacologic potency.
+With careful selection and proper management of the patient, Clomiphene citrate has been demonstrated to be a useful therapy for the anovulatory patient desiring pregnancy.

 Clomiphene citrate is capable of interacting with estrogen-receptor-containing tissues, including the hypothalamus, pituitary, ovary, endometrium, vagina, and cervix.
 It may compete with estrogen for estrogen-receptor-binding sites and may delay replenishment of intracellular estrogen receptors.
 Clomiphene citrate initiates a series of endocrine events culminating in a preovulatory gonadotropin surge and subsequent follicular rupture.
 The first endocrine event in response to a course of Clomiphene therapy is an increase in the release of pituitary gonadotropins.
 This initiates steroidogenesis and folliculogenesis, resulting in growth of the ovarian follicle and an increase in the circulating level of estradiol.
 Following ovulation, plasma progesterone and estradiol rise and fall as they would in a normal ovulatory cycle.